ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - [Documentation guidelines](/doc/contrib/documentation.md) apply.
 - During the decision process, the PRs constantly get updated:
   - Make changes as new commits to the pull request.
-  - Questions in the PRs are answered by updating the PR and answering with the commit id.
+  - Questions in the PRs are answered by:
+    1. updating the PR
+    2. either:
+       - reply with a quote of the change and the commit SHA-ID
+       - reply with a diff of the change
+       - give a thumbs-up if the change was done exactly as suggested
   - As generally recommended in Elektra, do not squash commits after they are visible on the pull request.
   - Rebase only if the decision was already accepted and has a merge conflict.
 - For reviewers: